Pablo-Davila/TasksListsBot/README.md

 ### Option 1: Manual execution

+First, you have to create the necessary environment variables:
+  - `BOT_TOKEN`: The token you obtained in the previous step.
+  - `DATA_DIR_PATH`: The path for the data directory.

-First, you have to create an environment variable called "BOT_TOKEN" with the token you obtained in the previous step.
-After that, you only need the following terminal command:
+After that, you only need to execute the following terminal command:

 ```Bash
 python ./tasks_lists_bot.py
 ```

 This will run the bot attached to your current terminal.
-If you want it to stay in the background you should have a look at tools like [`tmux`](https://github.com/tmux/tmux).
+If you want it to stay in the background you will need to have a look at tools like [`tmux`](https://github.com/tmux/tmux).

 ### Option 2: Docker container (recommended)